gwexploratoryaudits/brla_explore/B2Audits/README.md

 ## Log-Likelihood (Ignore if not curious)
 The *BRAVOLike* audit requires the computation of the ratio of hypergeometric probabilities for the stopping decision, see equation (5), [Risk-Limiting Bayesian Polling Audits for Two Candidate Elections](https://arxiv.org/abs/1902.00999), with beta = 0.
 Because hypergeometric probabilities can be very small for our values, and because we are really interested in the ratio (each probability is a likelihood, and the ratio is the likelihood ratio) we do not use hypergeometric probability functions.

-Instead, we simplify the expression by canceling out common factors in the numerator and denominator, and compute only the product of ratios that are not too extreme in value.
+We tried simplifying the expression by canceling out common factors in the numerator and denominator, and computed only the product of ratios that are not too extreme in value.
 However, we see that there may be too many products and that can also pose a problem.
 We finally chose to compute these products as sums in the log domain and to obtain the Log-Likelihood Ratio (LLR).
 Also, we make sure to check for zeros in the denominator, and get a constant value of *kmin* once *kmin* reaches one more than half the number of votes.

 ## Verification Through Simulations